 - The point at which a user left your site

 You can also use custom combinations which means you can target users who visited one page but not another.
 Why is this helpful?
 The strategy would be to target people who, for example, went to check out and buy a product on your site – but didn’t end up going through with the purchase and making it to the confirmation page.
-In this instance, custom combinations allow you to target people who showed an interest but didn’t complete the buying process.
-Sometimes, people just need more encouragement or a subtle reminder to complete the desired action.
+In this instance, custom combinations allow you to target people who showed an interest but didn’t get to the end of the buying process.
+Sometimes, people just need more encouragement or a subtle reminder to complete an action.
 They might also be browsing other options – and your remarketing ad could lead them back to your site!

 You can target people based on URLs.
 When doing this, your confirmation page could be used to develop an audience list.
 So, the people who left before reaching the confirmation page could be added to a list and targeted with reminder ads.
 Similarly, you can target users who did complete a purchase.
 If they have bought from you before, they will likely be interested in deals, promotions, or new launches etc.

 How can you optimise your remarketing campaign?

-Ad testing – You can experiment with various messages in your ads.
+Ad testing – You can experiment with various messages in your digital ads.
 The difference between other PPC ads is that you might be targeting people who are not yet familiar with your brand or service.
 With remarketing, you are trying to draw people back in.
 If you want to essentially ‘win’ your customer back, then you might need to try different offers, call-to-actions, ad formats and images etc.

 Custom combination testing – You’ll need to experiment to find what works well for your account.
 For example, a user who visited your site within the past 30 days is likely to be interested in a promotion, as they might still be browsing their options.
 A user who visited within a longer timescale might be more likely to engage with a ‘gentle reminder’.